Electron Imaging Center for NanoMachines

 - In order to reserve and use EICN instruments, all users must be appropriately trained, authorized and understand their responsibilities.
 Training sessions will be charged at the hourly rate of the instrument used for the trainings, per person attending.

-- Users are responsible for all financial charges associated with the use of EICN instruments and with the recovering/repairing costs for instrument malfunctions/damages caused by inappropriate user operations.
+- Users are responsible for all financial charges associated with the use of EICN instruments and with the recovering/repairing costs for instrument malfunctions/damages caused by inappropriate user operations, including but not limited to time to recover vacuum, instrument downtime needed to repair the damage, and parts not covered by service contracts (e.g., sample holders and filaments).

 - Reporting Problems: To report any malfunctions or damages, please contact Ivo Atanasov (310-983-1068) or email firstname.lastname@example.org immediately.
 The user will be held responsible for any malfunctions/damages incurred, hence, it is the user’s responsibility and best interest to inspect the instrument (particularly for sample holders) and report any malfunctions/damages prior to beginning their session to avoid being charged erroneously.